Menu

 The two therapies most commonly used in chiropractic care to treat wrist injuries include wrist realignment and wrist stretching.

-1. Wrist Realignment
+Wrist Realignment

 Readjustment of the joints is the basic principle of any chiropractic technique.
 Your chiropractor will help reduce the pain and stimulate the healing process by manipulating the bones and soft tissue of the wrist and realigning them back into the optimal place.

 The chiropractor will help catalyze the natural healing process by realigning the bones using the wrist realignment technique.
-As your bones and tendons realign, inflammation, pain, and tenderness will be dramatically reduced along with restoration of the normal wrist movements.
+As your bones and tendons realign, inflammation, pain, and tenderness will be dramatically reduced, along with the restoration of normal wrist movements.

-1. Wrist Stretching
+Wrist Stretching

 Besides wrist realignment and manipulation, chiropractors also use different stretching techniques to help release the pressure in your wrist joint.
 Wrist rotation, wrist flexion, finger flexion, and hand clenching are some of the most effective chiropractic wrist stretching techniques.
 These all involve the simultaneous tightening and releasing of your tendons and muscles to help ease pain, subside swelling, and reduce the tightness in inflamed ligaments.